matteocali/nlos-imaging-from-itof-data/2_Implementation/py/general_purposes_code/README.md

 # GENERAL PURPOSE CODE README #

 This folder contains all the code developed during this project except from the Neural Network implementation.\
+All the scripts in here requires the conda environment `mitsuba2.yml` provided in `../../../5_Tools/conda_environments`.\
 The folder contains all the required code inside the `src` folder while into the `tests` folder there are just a test script.\